Boots Adams

 Kenneth Stanley "Boots" Adams (August 31, 1899 – March 30, 1975) was an American business executive, University of Kansas booster, and civic philanthropist of Bartlesville, Oklahoma.
 Adams began his career with the Phillips Petroleum Company in 1920 as a clerk in the warehouse department.
 Twelve years later, he was chosen by founder and president Frank Phillips to fill the newly created position of Assistant to the President.
-On April 26, 1938, Adams was elected president of Phillips Petroleum Company by the unanimous vote of the company's Board of Directors.
+On April 26, 1938, Adams was elected president of Phillips Petroleum Company by the unanimous vote of the company's board of directors.

 Upon succeeding Frank Phillips as president, Adams, then 38 years old, became one of the nation's youngest leaders of a major corporation.
 He remained in continuous service as the company's chief executive until his retirement in 1964.
 Although he retired from company operations, Adams continued serving as its board chairman until 1968; finishing his affiliation as a board member from 1968 to 1970.
-During his tenure, Adams grew the business into a major corporation by investing in natural gas and synthetic rubber operations.
+During his tenure, Adams grew the business into a major corporation by investing in methane gas and synthetic rubber operations.

 Early life

 Kenneth Stanley Adams was born August 31, 1899, in Horton, Kansas.
 He was the son of John V. and Lavella Adams (née Stanley).
 His father was an engineer for the Rock Island Railroad.
 In 1902, the family provided room and board to many families affected by a flood, including some of John's co-workers.
 One of the male guests noticed that Kenneth had a pair of boots he wore even to bed.
 The man began calling him "Boots".
 From then on, Kenneth Adams adopted "Boots" as his nickname.

 Adams graduated from Wyandotte High School in 1917, the same year brothers Lee Eldas "L.E." and Frank Phillips founded the Phillips Petroleum Company.
 After graduating, Adams moved to Dewey, Oklahoma and started his first job.
 He delivered ice in the neighboring town of Bartlesville.
 Adams said he was happy that the work involved heavy lifting because it helped him maintain his physical conditioning which he would need as a college athlete.
 He enrolled at the University of Kansas in the fall of 1917 and played on the university's football, baseball, and basketball teams.
 Although he would have graduated the following year, Adams dropped out of the university in 1920.
 He decided to place academics on hold and accept a position in the Phillips Petroleum Company.

-On September 8, 1920, Adams married Barbara Blanche Keeler; whose brother, W. W. Keeler, would later become President and Chief Executive Officer of Phillips Petroleum Corporation and Principal Chief of the Cherokee Nation.
+On September 8, 1920, Adams married Barbara Blanche Keeler; whose brother, W. W. Keeler, would later become president and chief executive officer of Phillips Petroleum Corporation and Principal Chief of the Cherokee Nation.
 Their eldest son, Kenneth S. Jr., would himself become a business magnate and owner of the Tennessee Titans.
 In 1945, Boots and Blanche Adams were divorced.
 Boots Adams married Dorothy Glynn Stephens the following year.